Doctors Note Logo

 BPH (Enlarged Prostate): Symptoms, Medication, and When Urologists Recommend Procedures

-Benign prostatic hyperplasia (BPH) is a common age-related enlargement of the prostate that causes urinary symptoms including weak flow, hesitancy, urgency, frequent nighttime urination (nocturia), and incomplete bladder emptying.
+Benign prostatic hyperplasia (BPH) is a common age-related prostate enlargement that causes urinary symptoms such as weak stream, hesitancy, urgency, frequent nighttime urination (nocturia), and incomplete bladder emptying.

-When BPH is severe or medications fail, urologists may recommend procedures such as transurethral resection of the prostate (TURP), laser therapies, prostatic urethral lift, or water vapor ablation.
+For severe BPH or when medications fail, urologists may recommend procedures like transurethral resection of the prostate (TURP), laser therapy, prostatic urethral lift, or water vapor ablation.

-Because BPH symptoms can overlap with other urinary conditions—some of which require very different treatment—it's important to clarify what's actually driving your symptoms before deciding on next steps.
-Taking a free, instant, online symptom check can help you better understand your symptoms, identify red flags, and walk into your next appointment prepared with the right questions.
+Because BPH symptoms overlap with other urinary conditions that require very different treatments, identifying what's actually driving your symptoms is essential before choosing a path forward.
+A free, instant, online symptom check can help you pinpoint likely causes, spot red flags, and arrive at your next appointment prepared with the right questions—saving time and guiding smarter care decisions.

 answer background